hightemp/hightemp/projects_examples.md

 ## php/vue/laravel

 - OfficeLife is the first EmpOps platform.
 It manages everything employees do in a company. https://github.com/officelifehq/officelife
+- Self-hosted platform to keep and share your content: web links, posts, passwords and pictures. https://github.com/MarceauKa/shaark

 ## php/vue